celiason/architecture/README.md

 ![](reports/figures/cumsum_year.png)

-We can also visualize this as an animate GIF!
+We can also visualize this as an animated GIF!

 ![](simple_animation.gif)